nolanlawson/emoji-picker-element/README.md

 This is useful to work around [a Safari bug](https://github.com/nolanlawson/emoji-picker-element/issues/281#issuecomment-3256832247) when using the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard), which causes the error `NotAllowedError: The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.`
+This error occurs due to Safari not recognizing than the event is user-initiated due to the presence of `await`s for IndexedDB data.

-Example usage to copy an emoji to the clipboard:
+Example of correct usage to copy an emoji to the clipboard:

 ```js
 picker.addEventListener('emoji-click-sync', async event => {